Longmoor Lane to Denton

 A bridge takes the mine railway under Denton Lane to meet the Woolsthorpe Branch at its terminus.
 There was a weighbridge to keep a record of the mine's output, and an engine shed to maintain the mining company locos.

 Barclay 0-6-0ST 'Denton' taking water at Harston in August 1968.
 It's standing at the junction of the tracks shown on the map above.
 The picture was taken just a short walk down the slope in front of you in the previous photo; you can see the same woodland in the background.
 Photograph by Noel Ingram, used with permission from Steam World.

 See that low stack of sleepers near the left of the photo?
 Walk across the tracks in front of you, stop just past it and turn around...

 There's the bridge beneath Denton Lane.
 The weighbridge cabin can be glimpsed on the left, just beyond the bridge, then the line curves to the right to join the Woolsthorpe Branch.
 The mineral wagon contains the supply of coal for 'Denton' (seen above) and the other steam locos at the Woolsthorpe Quarries here.
 This photograph was taken in about 1964 by Don Sellick, who says, "The shot was taken on a day when the quarries were not working.
 We were disappointed that we did not see any locos at work, especially as it was a long bike ride from Nottingham for a couple of teenagers."
-The engine shed was moved from the site to the ' Rocks by Rail' museum at Cottesmore in Rutland, where it is still in use.
+In 1977 the engine shed was moved from this site to a preservation centre at Market Overton (see the comment below from Paul Dodd).
+Today it is at the ' Rocks by Rail' museum at Cottesmore in Rutland, where it is still in use.